MR-workaholic/Tars/docs/tars_push.en.md

 > * [6.Test results]

-## The environment and the background
+## Background

-In the actual application scenario, other server-to-client push modes need to be supported in the TARS service framework.
+In the actual application scenario, server-to-client push modes need to be supported in the TARS service framework.

 For example, see cpp/examples/pushDemo/.